 During the final six months of the DPP (January - June 2002) all participants in the original MET, PLB, and TRO groups were offered the Healthy Lifestyle Program (HELP), an intensive program with the same goals used in the DPP, but provided in a group, rather than an individual setting (DPP Bridge Protocol, version 4.5).
 During this period, the former ILS group continued with the DPP ILS program, albeit with less frequent contact than during the DPP, owing to resource limitations, and attended the HELP sessions if they desired.
 In DPPOS Phases 1 & 2 all participants were offered quarterly group sessions to encourage the maintenance of their lifestyle interventions until June 2014.
 These meetings helped to encourage continued participation in the DPPOS.
 The use of twice-yearly behavior boost groups for the DPP ILS participants was intended during DPPOS years 1-12 to reinvigorate their previous efforts at achieving weight reduction and increased physical activity in a manner that requires only modest staff involvement.
-Beginning in year 13 and continuing in DPPOS Phase 3, healthy lifestyle goals will be briefly addressed for the ILS group during regularly-scheduled outcomes visits, and one annual group education class addressing diabetes, healthy aging and lifestyle reseach topics will be offered to all participants.
-During DPPOS Phases 1 & 2, and Phase 3, metformin was and will be provided to all participants who were receiving metformin treatment in DPP, assuming that HbA1c is <7.0% and the participant has not developed a contraindication or intolerance to metformin, in order to maintain long-term intervention with this agent.
-(See section 7.2.2 regarding HbA1c \geq 7.0%.)
+Beginning in year 13 and continuing in DPPOS Phase 3, healthy lifestyle goals are briefly addressed for the ILS group during regularly-scheduled outcomes visits, and one annual group education class addressing diabetes, healthy aging and lifestyle reseach topics is offered to all participants.
+During DPPOS Phases 1 & 2, and Phase 3, metformin was and is provided to all participants who were receiving metformin treatment in DPP, assuming that HbA1c is <7.0% and the participant has not developed a contraindication or intolerance to metformin, in order to maintain long-term intervention with this agent.
+(See section 7.2.2 regarding HbA1c $\geq$ 7.0%.)
+After the negative cancer and CVD results were determined during DPPOS-3, there was a decreased scientific rationale for continuing study metformin.
+On this basis, and considering the relatively small number of metformin group participants who had not developed diabetes and who were still taking study metformin, the research group elected to stop study metformin during the last year of DPPOS-3.
+Study metformin will no longer be supplied after January 31, 2021.
 The provision of lifestyle training to the DPP PLB group during years 1-12 may reduce differences in long-term outcomes between intervention groups.
 The potential benefits of the active interventions during DPP on long-term outcomes, combined with efforts to boost the earlier impact of intensive lifestyle management, and continuing with metformin treatment, provide the opportunity to examine and compare the long-term effects of these interventions on an intention-to-treat basis.